 Trust us on this: You’re going to smack a tree someday, and that impact can destroy the hood.
-So buy a machine with a bumper or set aside some dough to buy an add-on bumper from the manufacturer.
+So plan on buying a lawn mower with a bumper or set aside some dough to buy an add-on bumper from the manufacturer.
 And if your little collision with the tree made your lawn mower not start, here’s how to fix it.

 Lawn Tractors: Check the Hour Meter

 All lawn tractors require maintenance based on hourly usage.
 A built-in hour meter takes all the guesswork out of maintaining your tractor.
 You can always add an hour meter later ($50), but the built-in models eliminate that hassle.